KumarLabJax/visual-mouse-weight/readme.md

 1. The file `final_modeling.R` handles all of the stats and modeling.
 This code takes the strain survey with moments data, the RSD data, and the individual moments data.
 2. Figure data:
    1. Individual video moment data is used in fig 1b
-   2. RSD data is used in fig 2
+   2. RSD data is used in fig 2 and the supplement.
-   3. the full strain survey moments data is used for figs 3 and 4.
+   3. The full strain survey moments data is used for figs 3 and 4 and the supplement.

 ## Notes